SAlexandru/XCore/README.md

 ## XCore
-A Tool for Software Analysis Tool Development
+A Tool for the Development of Software Analysis Tools

 ## Copyright and license